appstract/nova-horizon/README.md

 ## Usage

 There are two ways to use this package.
-One is to enable the Horizon dashboard in your application's `NovaServiceProvider`.
+One is to enable the Horizon dashboard or tool in your application's `NovaServiceProvider`.
 This will add a new dashboard to Nova, shown in the screenshot above.

 ```php
 class NovaServiceProvider extends NovaApplicationServiceProvider